 What are the risks of getting a penile implant?
 Because each type of implant offers unique features, you will want to discuss the risks and benefits of each device with your doctor prior to scheduling your penile implant surgery.
 Then choose the option that is right for you.
 View Important Safety Information.

-Are AMS implants MRI compatible?
-AMS implants are MRI conditional – meaning a patient with this device can be scanned under certain conditions but not all.
+Are Boston Scientific penile implants MRI compatible?
+Boston Scientific implants are MRI conditional – meaning a patient with this device can be scanned under certain conditions but not all.

 QUESTIONS ABOUT INSURANCE COVERAGE FOR PENILE IMPLANTS